nerc-project/nerc-docs/docs/get-started/cost-billing/how-pricing-works.md

     resources.
 For **NERC (OpenStack)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
-Whereas for **NERC-OCP (OpenShift)** Resource Allocations, storage quotas are specified by the "OpenStack Volume GB Quota" and "OpenStack Swift Quota in Gigabytes" allocation attributes.
+Whereas for **NERC-OCP (OpenShift)** Resource Allocations, storage quotas are specified by the "OpenShift Request on Storage Quota (GB)" and "OpenShift Limit on Ephemeral Storage Quota (GB)" allocation attributes.

     Even if you have deleted all volumes, snapshots, and object storage buckets and objects in your OpenStack and OpenShift projects.
 It is very essential to